prowide/prowide-core/README.md

 * run `./gradlew eclipse` or `./gradlew idea` to generate your local IDE setup
 * run `./gradlew build` to build the library

+Make sure your IDE encoding is UTF-8, some test may fail if not.